JesseKavungal/Metasploitable-2-VAPT-Report/Readme.md

-# Vulnerability Assessment and Penetration Testing Report on Metasploitable 2
+# Metasploitable 2 VAPT Report

 This repository contains a comprehensive penetration testing report on **Metasploitable 2**, a vulnerable virtual machine designed for training , practise and testing .The machine is Linux based and contains several outdated services and misconfigurations.